arnicas/interactive-vis-course/Week4/README.md

 * Use d3 to select the rectangle with id svg_2 and make the color of the stroke orange.
 * Use a CSS style to set the background color of the SVG to a light gray.
 * Use a CSS style to set the line stroke to 3px instead.
-* Extra credit (5pt): Use a d3 category10() color scale to set the color of the lines.
+* Use a d3 category10() color scale to set the color of the lines.

-* Extra Extra credit (3pt): Use d3 to remove the text on top!
+*  Use d3 to remove the text on top!
 Will require internet searching.

 Send me the gist with "Week 4: SVG fixes"